siesta-project/web-portal/events/SIESTA_School-2023/MN4.md

 _be done in reserved nodes (see below)._

+## Submitting a job

+Calculations in MareNostrum need to be submitted to the queing system.
+For that purpose, we will be using a job script, provided in PATH/TO/SCRIPT.
+Copy this script to each test folder in which you intend to run siesta.

+This is an example of the contents of said script:

+  #!/bin/bash
+  #SBATCH -J tutorialXX
+  #SBATCH -n 4
+  #SBATCH -t 0:30:00
+  #SBATCH -o %x-%j.out
+  #SBATCH -e %x-%j.err
+  #SBATCH -D .

+  module load bsc cmake/3.23.2 ninja/1.10.0
+  module load intel/2021.4 mkl/2021.4 impi/2018.4
+  module load netcdf/4.4.1.1 fftw/3.3.6
+  module load siesta/VERSION_TBD
+  export LIBRARY_PATH=$LD_LIBRARY_PATH:$LIBRARY_PATH
+  export OMP_NUM_THREADS=1

+  srun -n 4 siesta < input.fdf > output.out

+Ignore the export and module lines.
+The "-n" options in #SBATCH and srun indicate the amount of CPUs used.
+Be sure to replace "input" and "output" names accordingly, and the name of the job specified by "#SBATCH -J".

 ## Making reservations and loading the school modules

+For visualizations, you might need to make a node reservation instead of a job script.
 When logged into MareNostrum, use the following command to make a reservation:

-    salloc -t 4:00:00 -n 1 -c 4 --reservation=SIESTA-DAY -J siestaschool
+    salloc -t 4:00:00 -n 1 -c 1 --reservation=SIESTA-DAY -J siestaschool

-This will make a 4-hour long reservation (-t option), with 1 task (-n) that uses 4 CPUs (-c).
+This will make a 4-hour long reservation (-t option), with 1 task (-n) that uses 1 CPU (-c).
 The -J option is just an identifier that you can change at will.
 From 21.00 to 8.00 CEST, be sure to change SIESTA-DAY by SIESTA-NIGHT (see further below a decription on these reservations).